Sign up here

 To comply with the Affordable Care Act, health plans, including our Welfare Fund, must provide members with a “Summary of Benefits and Coverage (SBC).”
 Regulations strictly determine the format of the SBC, which is intended to present a basic health program’s full range of covered services (medical, hospital, etc.).
 We feel that the SBC is more appropriate to describing basic health insurance and that a better-suited guide to your Welfare Fund coverage is our own Summary Plan Description (SPD), above.

-Here is the SBC for Active Members
+SBC for Active Members and Non-Medicare Eligible Retirees

 Have feedback about this website?